ulajeziorna20/aiconsole_fork/README.md

 - [macOS (ARM)](https://github.com/10clouds/aiconsole/releases)
 - [Linux](https://github.com/10clouds/aiconsole/releases)

+**Important: To use the application, you need to provide your own OpenAI API key with GPT-4 access.**

 # Basic Flow of Work

 Imagine you want to send your daily calendar schedule to your girlfriend through iMessage.